 these events, roles, and losses have become (one and all) our healers and our teachers.
 We are learning to befriend even our darkest hours as Gift.

 Michelle Copithorne (she/her) is a patient listener and teacher.
-Her experience with dying and death, shame, betrayal, and personal resilience ensure safe insight.
+Her experience with dying and death, shame, betrayal, identity, and personal resilience ensure safe insight.

 Sandra McDonald (she/her) is an empathetic listener.
 Trauma, spiritual abuse, core shame, and relationship story are some of the growth areas you may want unpack with her.

-Your listener will offer: Inclusivity Nonjudgment Discernment Affirmation Skilled listening Ethical conduct Intuition Authenticity Hospitality Competence Contemplation Accountability Wisdom Reverence Compassion Presence
+We are committed to: Inclusivity Nonjudgment Discernment Affirmation Skilled listening Ethical conduct Intuition Authenticity Hospitality Competence Contemplation Accountability Wisdom Reverence Compassion Presence

 We are welcoming and present, listening and responding without being judgmental.
 We are contemplative and honour silence as a spiritual practice.
 As intuitive spiritual friends, we are accountable and compassionate, hospitable and open, loving yet independent.